3loh/3loh/README.md

 I'm Just Tell The Computer some Commands  ..
-They call it programming
+They call it "Coding"